-Do I Want to Be a Nail Tech?
+Should I Become a Nail Tech?

-Nail technicians typically work in nail shops, spa or salons and provide nail care and beauty treatments to clients' hands and feet.
-Some of the duties of a nail technician include using various instruments to clean and file nails and performing beauty treatments on nails like manicures, acrylics or gels.
+Nail technicians typically work in nail shops, spa, or salons and provide nail care and beauty treatments to clients' hands and feet.
+Some of the duties of a nail technician include using various instruments to clean and file nails and performing beauty treatments on nails like manicures, acrylics, or gels.

-|Degree Level||No degree required, but training through a cosmetology school is required*|
+|Education Level||No degree required; training through a cosmetology school is required|

-|Degree Field||Cosmetology or related*|
+|Education Field||Cosmetology or related|

 |Licensure||All states except Connecticut require state licensing|